timeplus-io/docs/docs/index.md

 # Timeplus documentation

-Timeplus is a cloud-first streaming analytics platform ..
+Timeplus is a fast and powerful real-time analytics platform.

+Please check the [Demo Scenario](usecases) for a comprehensive list of our key capabilities.